Linden Herbal Tea: 6 Benefits for Sleep, Stress & Digestion

 Linden: EMA recognition

 Linden flower clusters (Tilia cordata and Tilia platyphyllos) appear in the HMPC community herbal monograph from the EMA.
-Traditional use recognised for:
+Traditionally associated with:

 The flower clusters contain flavonoids (tiliroside, rutin), mucilages (soothing effect), and a small amount of essential oil.
 The presence of the bract (the distinctive green "wing" that accompanies the flower) is characteristic of linden.